emkinter/macos_security_cnssi/README.md

 ------------------------------------------------------------------------------------------

-## Creating a new cnssi-1253 baseline for a newOS
+## Creating a new cnssi-1253 baseline for a new OS

 1. [Run the generate_mapping script on each of the .csv files](#1-run-mapping-script-on-each-of-the-csv-files)
 2. [Manually curate duplicate rules](#2-manually-curate-duplicate-rules)